AndN0tOr/AES_SV/README.md

 Project structure:
 - rtl: contains the Verilog design files.
-- tb: contains the SystemVerilog testbench files.
+- tb: contains the Verilog testbench files, based on NIST sample test and some test vectors from the Internet.